LibreCAD/docs/getstart/install.rst

 Build from Source Code
 ----------------------

-For the most current up-to-date version of LibreCAD with the latest enhancments and fixes, it can be built for source.  the instructions are in the :ref:`Build from Source <build>` section of the appendix.
+For the most current up-to-date version of LibreCAD with the latest enhancements and fixes, it can be built for source.  the instructions are in the :ref:`Build from Source <build>` section of the appendix.